Day 2 at the Sony Open and Justin Thomas does one better than the record he equalled day 1 and has set the lowest two day total at 123.

 I was given a name of David Havens at the Aloha PGA tent.
 I was told David is running a nonprofit too.

 So off I toddled and had a wonderful golf chat with David.

 Bizarrely when I told him where we have juniors he asked who the junior was in Nepal.
 Turns out David not only knows Pratima and has worked with her coach Sacchin (who Fairways are paying to cover some of Pratima’s lesson costs), she was wearing a hat of David’s in the photos in Golf Digest magazine.

 David is running Spare for Change, donating time, clubs and lessons to all who need it – children and adults alike.
 He was quite impressed with my golf story and what we are doing at Fairways.

 I watched him fit and make multiple clubs for the children that stopped by the Aloha PGA tent and I chatted with the juniors about our shared love of golf.

 Following a very enlightening golf chat I headed back to the media centre to have lunch which I ended up having with Chris McLachlin (Parker McLachlin’s father).
 We had a great chat over lunch and I wished his son many birdies.

 I wrote for a bit in the media centre and then headed back out to brave the Hawaii winter (hahaha) and walk the course watching some amazing golf.

-While in the tech compound I stopped by to chat with Kev and Trace in their data truck and we watched the leader, Thomas, with Berger and Spieth, play the 16th.
+I stopped by the tech compound to chat with Kev and Trace in their data truck and we watched the leader, Thomas, with Berger and Spieth, play the 16th.